HydrologicEngineeringCenter/WAT_Scripting/README.md

 ### RunRCmd
 Relatively generic WAT compute script to launch an R command via a system call to `RScript` on Windows.
 Only tested with a single input location and does not return an output data location.
 Tested and used for a project to generate synthetic ensemble forecasts in support of Forecast Informed Reservoir Operations using the scripts from ![HEC-WAT Synthetic Forecast Ensembles](https://github.com/eheisman/hec-wat_syn-fcst-ensemble)

+### Hydrograph Unscaler
+Allows for merging several hydrographs sampled by Hydrologic Sampler into one, as a work around for generating short-duration flood events within the context of a longer duration season.
+This script "unscales" hydrographs indicated by "-UNSCALED" in the location name, returning them to their initial magnitude (adjusted by Hydrologic Sampler) and then adds them together to create one output hydrograph.

 ## Time Window Modifier Scripts

 ### Columbia Datum Shift